How can a Kumon parent support their child's learning?

 Give praise and encouragement

-A lot of the student's motivation will come from the success they experience as they become an independent learner, though praise from parents will go a long way to keeping them on track.
+A lot of the student's motivation will come from the success they experience as they become an independent learner.
+Praise from parents will go a long way to keeping them on track.

 Maintain good communication with the Instructor